microsoft/msbuild-lab323-declarative-agent/lab/exercise-2-enhance-agent.md

 Next, go back to `main.tsp` file and make sure these new operations are also added into the agent's action.
-Paste the below snippet after the line *op listRepairs is global.RepairsAPI.listRepairs;* inside the "RepairServiceActions" namespace
+Paste the below snippet after the line `op listRepairs is global.RepairsAPI.listRepairs;` inside the `RepairServiceActions` namespace

 ```typespec
 op createRepair is global.RepairsAPI.createRepair;